How to make compost at home – garden experts share the secrets to better composting

 "Ideally, you’ll want to keep your compost in an area that’s easily accessible with partial or full shade to prevent it from getting too moist," Chris adds.

-Fiona goes on to explain: "Having it in a semi-shaded spot helps the microorganisms to function better as the temperature is likely to remain consistent rather than fluctuating as it will if the heap is sited in an exposed location."
+Choosing a semi-shaded spot is ideal to help the microorganisms function better, as the temperature is likely to remain consistent rather than fluctuating.

 3. Add a balanced blend of waste